Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Estimator-level mitigation techniques

-At variance with what originally proposed by \cite{2017Bianchi} and implemented in the various works that followed (see \cite{KP3s7-Lasker}), here we use normalised pair counts for the angular upweighting factors, $\left( DD^\text{raw}_{full}(\theta)/ p_{full} \right) \times \left(DD^\text{raw}(\theta) /p \right)^{-1}$, and similarly for the cross count $DR$, where the subscript $full$ stands for full sample, as defined above, and $p$ is the total number of weighted pairs.
+In the approach originally proposed by \cite{2017Bianchi} and implemented in the various works that followed, e.g. \cite{mohammad2020}, $DD_{\rm dep}$ and $DD_{\rm ref}$ were obtained, respectively, from the clustering sample itself and from the equivalent of our full sample, but restricted to the same redshift range of the clustering sample.
+In this work we take a different approach: both pair counts are obtained from the full sample, with no redshift cut.
+Specifically, for each tracer type, we define $DD_{\rm ref} = DD^{full}$ as the total count of all targets and $DD_{\rm dep} = DD^{full}_{PIP}$ as the PIP-weighted count of the targets that got assigned, regardless of whether they eventually obtained a redshift.
+In this approach, the upweighting factor represents the fraction of missing pairs caused solely by fiber assignment, making it unaffected by photometric redshift uncertainties or redshift failures.
+Further details are reported in appendix \ref{app:AUW}.
+Another distinction from previous works, e.g. \cite{KP3s7-Lasker}, is that we normalise the pair counts to the total number of pairs in the respective samples.
 The advantage of using normalised pair counts over raw pair counts is mostly practical, as it allows us not to touch the normalisation factors\footnote{ This is desirable, e.g., if one wants to restrict angular upweighting to a limited range of separations, as a way to save computational resources. } of $\xi$ and, most importantly, of $P$.

 We do in fact apply angular upweighting also to the power spectrum, for the first time.
 Specifically, we modify eq. (\ref{eq:PIPco}) as follows,